Bears Rumors: Marcedes Lewis Agrees to Contract After 5 Seasons with Packers

 Bears Rumors: Marcedes Lewis Agrees to Contract After 5 Seasons with PackersAugust 4, 2023

-Veteran tight end Marcedes Lewis has agreed to a one-year, $2 million with the Chicago Bears on Friday, according to Josina Anderson of CBS Sports.
+Veteran tight end Marcedes Lewis agreed to a one-year, $2 million contract with the Chicago Bears on Friday, according to Josina Anderson of CBS Sports.

 Tom Pelissero of NFL Network first reported a deal was being finalized.